 Devoid of reason to live without his wife, Grey takes up the opportunity presented to him by Eron.
 To secretly allow for the chip to be surgically placed on his spinal cord to test its capabilities.
 The results are astonishing as the chip almost immediately allows Grey to function as though he was never paralyzed.
 But he quickly discovers that STEM is much more useful than that.
 The hyper self-aware system can assist Grey in tracking down the men responsible for Asha’s death, and has given him superhuman abilities.
 With this new useful tool, Grey moves forward to avenge his wife’s death.

-There’s something extra fun about these revenge films, obviously John Wick and every Liam Neeson film have been favorites among modern audiences.
+There’s something extra fun about these revenge films like John Wick and every Liam Neeson film, which have been favorites among modern audiences.
 When you enter these science-fiction elements into the mix, you don’t want to overwhelm the core story or make it too flashy.
 With Upgrade, it’s so well rooted in realism that the technology showcased feels very much like objects we will have in the near future.
-It was all very much a supporting character for the overall plot, really letting that nitty gritty action portion shine.
+It was all very much a supporting character for the overall plot, really letting that nitty-gritty action portion shine.

 Upgrade is an exceptional film that is original and exciting, while doing justice to Whannell’s desire to pay tribute to the classics.
 It’s even more impressive what they were able to accomplish with such a small budget, compared to it’s giant scale.
 Even having incredible, realistic CGI when they needed it.
 Another great aspect of this film is that you can feel Whannell’s passion and that fun seeps to those in the audience.
 Perhaps that is why it took home the “Audience Award – Midnighters” at the SXSW Film Awards.